 Can I sue a payday lender?

 Yes, you can sue a payday lender, and you should if you have proof that they’re breaking the law.
-It can help you get your loan forgiven and discourage the practices of predatory lending, which can only be a good thing.
+It can help you get your loan forgiven and discourage predatory lending practices, which can only be a good thing.